wp-plugins/rs-members/readme.txt

 == Description ==

 RS-Members is a very powerful but easy to use content restriction membership plugin.
 It is able to handle your small business to large membership or product base store.
 You can easily restrict your premium content, product, page, post even a single text using this useful plugin.

 It is simple to use to modify your settings to less and increase member registration fields, required message for various activity, Email newsletter for specific members and you don't need any technical/coding knowledge.
 You just need to put shortcode to create registration panel, login panel anywhere of a page, post or an individual page even you can use these shortcodes in any custom template.

 = Support Documents: =

 *Our [Complete User Guide](http://www.themexpo.net/wpplugins/rs-members/users-guide).
 *our [support forum](http://www.themexpo.net/forum/discussion/wpplugins/rs-members).

-= upcoming Paid features: =
+= Upcoming addons: =

 * Paypal payment getway.
 * 2 checkouts.